Michał Goleniewski: Claim that he was Tsarevich Alexei

 Goleniewski later made the claim that he was Tsarevich Alexei Nikolaevich, who is now known to have been killed with his family by Bolsheviks at Ekaterinburg, Russia on 17 July 1918.
 Goleniewski claimed that Yakov Yurovsky, one of the assassins, saved the family and helped them to escape.
 The whole family supposedly traveled to Poland via Turkey, Greece, and Austria.
 According to his story, the family lived in hiding in Poland.
 As author Guy Richards (one of Goleniewski's supporters) has pointed out, he was not the first Tsarevich Alexei claimant to emerge from Poland; several decades earlier, in 1927, a pretender named Eugene Nicolaievich Ivanoff had appeared from the same part of that country and generated a brief flurry of publicity in Europe and North America.

 Tsarevich Alexei, who was born in August 1904, was a haemophiliac.
 Goleniewski, whose identity card gave his date of birth as 1922, making him eighteen years younger than the Tsarevich, claimed that the haemophilia made him appear younger than he really was and he had been "twice a child."
 He claimed that his haemophilia had been confirmed by Alexander S. Wiener, who had co-discovered the Rh factor in human blood.
 This claim was never confirmed.

 He met one of the Grand Duchess Anastasia Nikolaevna of Russia claimants, Eugenia Smith, in 1963.
 The meeting was covered by Life magazine.
 Goleniewski claimed that Smith was his sister Anastasia.
 Smith also recognized Goleniewski as her brother Alexei, even though she had claimed in her book that she had been the sole survivor at Ekaterinburg.

 Goleniewski's claim was an embarrassment to the CIA.
 He was put on a pension and his employment with the agency was ended in 1964.

 Goleniewski also claimed to have detailed information about alleged Tsarist money.
 His claims are detailed in the books Lost Fortune of the Tsars by William Clarke, and Hunt for the Czar by Guy Richards.

 Marriage

 Goleniewski married his pregnant girlfriend, Ingrid Kampf, on 30 September 1964, using the name Alexei Romanov.
-Their daughter, Tatiana, was born a few hours later.
 The marriage later broke up.